CEA-MetroCarac/PySSPFM/README.md

 ### 1) First step of data analysis
 <p align="justify" width="100%">
-For each of the SSPFM measurement files, amplitude and phase SSPFM measurements are extracted for each segment using a user-selected method (insert the methods).
+For each of the SSPFM measurement files, amplitude and phase SSPFM measurements are extracted for each segment using a user-selected method:
 </p>

 * `max`: extract maximum or resonance peak (for frequency sweep mode)
 * `fit`: perform a fit of the resonance peak based on `SHO` model (for frequency sweep mode)
 * `dfrt`: mean of the segment (for dfrt mode)